FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ### Beyf

 Beyf fights beside a Small Group of Skirmishers as Captain.
-When joined to the Skirmishers, the Group rolls 14 dice to hit and have +2 when testing Resolve.
-When Duelling, Beyf rolls 4 dice to hit.
+When joined to the Skirmishers, the Group rolls 14d6 to hit and have +2 when testing Resolve.
+When Duelling, Beyf rolls 4d6 to hit.

 |    Mode     |      ME      |   MO    |      MI       |  FS   |   R   |   T   |           Traits            |
 | :---------- | :----------: | :-----: | :-----------: | :---: | :---: | :---: | :-------------------------- |